 British Petroleum (BP) is working on a blockchain-based oil trading platform to implement the technology’s practical and ethical applications.
 With BP's forward-looking thinking and vast amounts of resources and assets, the company is always looking for new technologies.

-Check it out - 20 Most Promising Blockchain Technology Solution Providers
+Check it out - Top Blockchain Technology Companies

 TransCanada is one of Calgary’s largest oil and energy companies.
 The company owns and operates North America’s energy infrastructure.
 TransCanada is one of the largest gas storage providers on the continent and owns and holds an interest in about 11,800 megawatts of power generation.